-- b.
+b.
 Find out about career opportunities in pottery.
 Pick one and find out the education, training, and experience required for this profession.
-Discuss this with your counselor or an adult, and explain why this profession might interest you.
-We will have Scout Counselors available to sign off on your blue cards to receive full credit for your potter badge. - c.
+Discuss this with your counselor, and explain why this profession might interest you.
+Please have your blue card signed by your counselor and bring to the museum for full credit.
+We will have Scout Leaders and Counselors available to sign off on your blue cards to receive full credit for your potter badge.

+c.
 YOU MUST BRING YOUR BLUE CARDS TO THE EVENT TO RECEIVE FULL CREDIT